Mini Sweet Potato Meringue Pie

 Mini Sweet Potato Meringue Pies

 My Mom hosts Thanksgiving every year, she wouldn’t have it any other way!
-I usually bring a side dish and an appetizer and my cousin Nina usually brings dessert.
-My cousin Nina has a baking blog called Ambrosia and she often shares some of her delicious treats with us (those parker house rolls on her blog are dangerous!).
-She’s not just a great baker, she’s also very talented in photography, writing, and she just graduated from Columbia University so I put her up to the challenge of creating her first guest post for me and she really came through!
+I usually bring a side dish and appetizer and my cousin Nina usually brings dessert.
+Nina is not only a great baker, she’s also very talented in photography, writing, and she just graduated from Columbia University.
+So I put her up to the challenge of creating her first guest post for me and she really came through!
 Please welcome her and visit her blog if you love to bake.

 Mini Sweet Potato Meringue Pies